tonyzimbinski/infinite-campus/README.md

 # Advanced Usage

-The following methods are all implemented in `finite.fetch()`.
+The following methods are all implemented in [`finite.fetch()`](https://github.com/qwazwsx/infinite-campus-API#finitefetchusername-password-district-state).
 These methods are left exposed so people looking for more control can use them.
-If you are looking to implement other infinite campus functions (ie. assignments, notifications etc) you can use the `finite.login` function to make authenticating easy
+If you are looking to implement other infinite campus functions (ie. assignments, notifications etc) you can use the [`finite.login`](https://github.com/qwazwsx/infinite-campus-API#finitelogindistrict-username-password) function to make authenticating easy for your modifications.

 ### finite.cookies(cookies)